Swayin' to the Music (Slow Dancing): First recordings

-The first version of the song was made on the self-titled 1976 album by the Funky Kings whose membership included its composer Jack Tempchin: entitled "Slow Dancing", the track was issued as a single in October 1976, reaching #13 on the Easy Listening chart in Billboard crossing over to #61 on the Billboard Hot 100.
-Olivia Newton-John recorded "Slow Dancing" for her 1977 album release Making a Good Thing Better, with the lyrics changed from "my girl" to "my guy."
+The first version of the song was made on the self-titled 1976 album by the Funky Kings whose membership included its composer Jack Tempchin: entitled "Slow Dancing", the track was issued as a single in October 1976, reaching No. 13 on the Easy Listening chart in Billboard crossing over to No. 61 on the Billboard Hot 100.
+Olivia Newton-John recorded "Slow Dancing" for her 1977 album release Making a Good Thing Better, with the lyrics changed from "my girl" to "my guy".
 A version of the song also appeared on the 1977 album release One More Tomorrow by the group Unicorn, fronted by Muff Winwood.
 The Unicorn version was issued as a single in 1977, with a 1978 re-release.
 "Slow Dancing" was also a single release for Lorna Wright in the summer of 1977.

 Johnny Rivers version

 Rivers recording of the song was originally released under the title "Slow Dancing" in April 1977.
 It was initially issued on Rivers's own Soul City label; the single was the company's first release following the label's reactivation.
 After gaining airplay and response from customers, Rivers decided to lease the record to Big Tree (which was a subsidiary of Atlantic Records) for national distribution.
 The track was then issued on Big Tree in June 1977 under the title "Swayin' to the Music (Slow Dancin')" to avoid confusion with the current single release "Slow Dancing Don't Turn Me On" by the Addrisi Brothers.

-Rivers's "Swayin' to the Music" had great chart success, reaching #10 on Billboard Hot 100, #8 on the US Adult Contemporary chart, #3 on Canada's chart, and #7 on Canada's Adult Contemporary chart.
-It is also Rivers's most successful song on iTunes.
+Rivers's "Swayin' to the Music" had great chart success, reaching #10 on Billboard Hot 100, No. 8 on the US Adult Contemporary chart, No. 3 on Canada's chart, and No. 7 on Canada's Adult Contemporary chart.